Quantum158/Speed-Tracking/README.md

 # Getting Started
 First, [download the repository](https://github.com/Quantum158/Speed-Tracking/archive/v1.0.1.zip "Direct Download").
-It will contain: This README file, the License, and the Excel file.
+It will contain: This README file, the License, and the spreadsheet file.
-The first time you open the Excel sheet, you will see 2 tabs:
+The first time you open the spreadsheet, you will see 2 tabs:
     Index, and (BLANK).
 * "Index" will contain a list of key information from all the athletes personal pages
 * "(BLANK)" is a template sheet used to add new athletes